Bigger is better… right?

 According to Zillow, in December of 2015, the median U.S. home value was $183,500.
 The average cost of a tiny home was roughly $23,000.
 The Tiny Life infographic features some cool statistics and reported that 68% of tiny house people don’t have a mortgage compared to 29.3% of all U.S. homeowners.

 “I’m so busy I just don’t have the time” is one of the most frequently used excuses you hear for not getting things done.
 Well, a tiny house could be your solution.
-According to the United States Department of Labor, on average, women spend 2 hours and 15 minutes on household activities per day, while men spend an hour and 25 minutes.
+According to the United States Department of Labor, on average, women spend 2.7 hours on household activities per day, while men spend 2.2 hours.
 It won’t take you near as long to clean your 1-2 room house as it did when you were responsible for tidying 5+ rooms.

 Another compelling argument the tiny house movement has going for it is it’s beneficial to the environment.
 First, it takes up less of the world’s materials in order to build, furnish, and maintain it.
 Second, as mentioned above, you consume less energy heating and cooling the house.
 Hot-water heaters and refrigerators are normally smaller in a tiny house, along with the fact there’s simply less interior area to sustain the desired temperature in.
 According to CustomMade, cutting a home’s size in half reduces emissions by 36%.

 Some might argue a simple life translates into less stress and more enjoyment.
 This idea is one of the keystones of the tiny house revolution.
 You're not tied to a large mortgage payment that takes up a large portion of your paychecks.
 You shed the weight of a bunch of unneeded possessions and are provided with the opportunity to have more intimate relationships.
 You also don’t have to spend entire weekends cleaning (or dreading cleaning) your messy home.